 Blood and urine tests may be done to look for a physical illness.

 You may be referred to a mental health specialist to help with diagnosis and treatment.

 The first steps of treatment are to:

-If these steps do not help, medications to treat depression and talk therapy often help.
+If these steps do not help, medicines to treat depression and talk therapy often help.